-If you’ve never bought a domain name before, you may have some basic questions about .com and other domain extensions.
+If you want to purchase a domain name, you may have some basic questions about .com and other domain extensions.

 In fact, one of the questions you have is probably “what is a domain extension anyway?”.
 Put simply, a domain extension is the bit that comes after the dot in a domain name.
 The proper name for a domain extension is a top-level domain, or TLD.